 28. Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy (for example, as a result of maternal substance abuse).
 Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment.
 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
 Neglect is not a function of social and economic disadvantage, although in affluent families it can be difficult to recognise and address.
-At Charterhouse, staff should be particularly alert to any suggestion that a child:
+At Charterhouse, staff should be particularly alert to any suggestion that:

-- has been left unsupervised during time away from School, or with an inappropriate carer - has not had medical, dental, food, clothing or other basic needs met while away from School - has been exposed to dangerous or illegal behaviour during time away from School - is exhibiting dangerously reckless behaviour (including sexual and/or online) - appears to begin thriving on return to School
+- a child has been left unsupervised during time away from School, or with an inappropriate carer - medical, dental, food, clothing or other basic needs have not been met while away from School - a child has been exposed to dangerous or illegal behaviour during time away from School - a child, unchecked, exhibits dangerously reckless behaviour (including sexual and/or online) - a child appears to begin thriving on return to School

-Further information on factors which might suggest neglect can be found below in Annex 4 (p.34).
+Further information on the kinds of presentation which might suggest neglect can be found below in Annex 4 (p.34).